 XVI.
 GUIDELINE FOR ESTABLISHING PURCHASE PRICES FOR COLLEGE

 HOUSES AND PROPERTY OFFERED FOR SALE

 The Board of Trustees has mandated that all College housing and property offered for sale shall be at current market rates as determined by a fair market appraisal.
 The College does not finance the purchase of College land or housing or the construction of new housing on land purchased from the College for private use.

-XV.
+XVII.
 EXEMPT ADMINSTRATIVE/STAFF POSITIONS WHOSE HOUSING ON CAMPUS IS RANKED HIGHLY DESIRABLE OR STRONGLY DESIRABLE

 A. Strongly Desirable (Four Points)